 - From the top navigation bar (Figure 1), place the cursor over Browse and then over the Indicators option.
 Click on an object (Host in this example) to display a results table (Figure 2).

-- Click on one of the entries, and the Details drawer for that entry will appear (Figure 3).
+- Click on one of the entries, and the Details drawer for that entry will be displayed (Figure 3).

 - Scroll down to the Attributes card, and click the Plus icon.
-The Edit Attribute window will appear (Figure 5).
+The Edit Attribute window will be displayed (Figure 5).